REPLAY RATINGRanking World Cup Watchability

 1. Competitive balance

 A watchable match requires that the outcome remain in doubt.
 The index rewards close final scorelines, lead changes, and comebacks.
-A team that trailed at halftime and equalized or won receives a large positive weight.
+A team that trailed at any point in the match and went on to win or draw receives a positive weight, larger for a win than a draw.
 Lead changes occurring in the final fifteen minutes are weighted more heavily than those earlier in the match.
-A final margin of three or more goals carries a penalty.
+A final margin of three or more goals carries a penalty, unless the losing side still created real danger (a minimum expected-goals threshold) — a wide-margin match where both teams threatened isn't penalized as a blowout.
 Extra time and penalty shootouts are applied as a multiplier on the match's existing score rather than a flat addition, so they amplify good matches and have little effect on poor ones.

 2. Attacking threat